 1. Dame Jane Morris Goodall

-The well known Climatologist, Ethologist and Anthropologist and a UN messenger of peace Dame Jane, best known for her work on Chimpanzees.
+She is one of the famous zoologists in the world.
+Dame Jane is well known Climatologist, Ethologist and Anthropologist and a UN messenger of peace, best known for her work on Chimpanzees.
 After working for almost 45 years on Chimpanzees she founded the Jane Goodall Institute.
 She closely observed the behavior, emotions and later concludes that not only the human possess these properties, the animal also feels and express their feeling in a similar way.
 She later worked on animal conservation and social welfare projects.

 2. Stephen Robert Irwin